gchure/phd/docs/src/chapter_07/section_08_param_comparison.md

 have informed the fitting of other parameters from measurements *in vivo* (such as @daber2011 and  @daber2009a).
-All of these measurements, however, do not *directly* measure the DNA- or inducer-binding kinetics nor the equilibrium constant between the active and inactive states of the repressor.
+All of these measurements, however, do not *directly* measure the DNA- or inducer-binding kinetics, nor the equilibrium constant between the active and inactive states of the repressor.
 To properly estimate the parameters, one must either have direct measurement of a subset of the parameters or make assumptions regarding the states of the system.